devoleper-samreen/VideoTube/README.md

 1. Register/Login as a user.
 2. Upload videos and manage your content.
 3. Like, dislike, and comment on videos.
-4. Subscribe to other users and get updates.
+4. Subscribe to other users.

 ## Folder Structure
 ```